Geosynchronous orbit: History

 In technical terminology, the geosynchronous orbits are often referred to as geostationary if they are roughly over the equator, but the terms are used somewhat interchangeably.
-Specifically, geosynchronous Earth orbit (GEO) may be a synonym for geosynchronous equatorial orbit, or geostationary Earth orbit.
+Specifically, geosynchronous Earth orbit (GSO) may be a synonym for geosynchronous equatorial orbit, or geostationary Earth orbit.

 The first geosynchronous satellite was designed by Harold Rosen while he was working at Hughes Aircraft in 1959.
 Inspired by Sputnik 1, he wanted to use a geostationary (geosynchronous equatorial) satellite to globalise communications.
 Telecommunications between the US and Europe was then possible between just 136 people at a time, and reliant on high frequency radios and an undersea cable.

 Conventional wisdom at the time was that it would require too much rocket power to place a satellite in a geosynchronous orbit and it would not survive long enough to justify the expense, so early efforts were put towards constellations of satellites in low or medium Earth orbit.
 The first of these were the passive Echo balloon satellites in 1960, followed by Telstar 1 in 1962.
 Although these projects had difficulties with signal strength and tracking that could be solved through geosynchronous satellites, the concept was seen as impractical, so Hughes often withheld funds and support.

-By 1961, Rosen and his team had produced a cylindrical prototype with a diameter of 76 cm, height of 38 cm, weighing 11.3 kg; it was light, and small, enough to be placed into orbit by then-available rocketry, was spin stabilised and used dipole antennas producing a pancake-shaped waveform.
+By 1961, Rosen and his team produced a cylindrical prototype with a diameter of 76 cm, height of 38 cm, weighing 11.3 kg; it was light, small enough to place in orbit by then-available rocketry, was spin stabilised and used dipole antennas producing a pancake-shaped waveform.
 In August 1961, they were contracted to begin building the working satellite.
 They lost Syncom 1 to electronics failure, but Syncom 2 was successfully placed into a geosynchronous orbit in 1963.
 Although its inclined orbit still required moving antennas, it was able to relay TV transmissions, and allowed for US President John F. Kennedy to phone Nigerian prime minister Abubakar Tafawa Balewa from a ship on August 23, 1963.

-Today there are hundreds of geosynchronous satellites providing remote sensing, navigation and communications.
+Today, hundreds of geosynchronous satellites provide remote sensing, navigation and communications.

-Although most populated land locations on the planet now have terrestrial communications facilities (microwave, fiber-optic), which often have latency and bandwidth advantages, and telephone access covering 96% of the population and internet access 90% as of 2018, some rural and remote areas in developed countries are still reliant on satellite communications.
+Though most populated land locations on the planet now have terrestrial communications facilities (microwave, fiber-optic), which often have latency and bandwidth advantages, and telephone access covering 96% of the population and internet access 90% as of 2018, some rural and remote areas in developed countries still rely on satellite communications.